JaneliaSciComp/hortacloud/README.md

 ![System architecture diagram](docs/images/system_architecture_800.png)

+More information is available on the [HortaCloud website](https://hortacloud.janelia.org).

 ## Deployment

 Visit the [documentation website](https://hortacloud.janelia.org/docs/administration/aws/) to learn how to deploy this system to your AWS account.